"In case I make it,": Writing and production

 Writing for Will Wood's fourth album took place between 2018 and 2022.
 In early 2021, he announced that the album would be funded through Indiegogo and called In Case I Die.
 This name was replaced later in the year by "In case I make it," as the former title was conceived through fear of death and intended to be his final album.
 Wood later referred to the album as "essentially a musical suicide note".
 Wood created demos of the album solely with MIDI, only introducing the songs to his band after completion and sharing them with orchestras and brass personnel.

 Release

 Prior to the album's release, Wood released the singles "Sex, Drugs, Rock 'n' Roll", "Tomcat Disposables", "Cicada Days", "You Liked This (Okay, Computer!)", "Euthanasia", and "White Noise".
-Wood stated after the release of "In case I make it," that he would be taking an indefinite hiatus from creating music after finishing his tour, leaving some to speculate whether he would be quitting music permanently.
+Wood stated after the release of "In case I make it," that he would be taking an indefinite hiatus from creating music after finishing his tour, leaving some to speculate whether he would be quitting music permanently, although this was not the case as he returned to the stage for his Slouching Towards Bethlehem tour in 2024.